ArtofQuality/F2F.Testing/README.md

 A TestFixture is a base class for registering several test features.
 All SetUp and TearDown methods of registered test features will be correctly called for every test.
 At the moment we support xUnit, NUnit and MSTest frameworks.

-TestFixture provides only two public methods: `Register` for registering new features (which can be at least every regular object) by type and `Use` for requesting a registered object by it's type.
+TestFixture provides only two public methods: `Register` for registering new features by type (where a feature can be of any type) and `Use` for requesting a registered object by it's type.

 *NuGet packages*:
 * F2F.Testing.Xunit